jcrodriguez1989/chatgpt/README.md

 Explain the following R code: "for (i in 1:10) {
   print(i ** 2)
 }"
-This code uses a for loop in R to print the square of numbers from 1 to 10.
+This R code is a simple for loop.

-- The for statement initiates the loop.
-- The variable i is being iterated through the values of 1 to 10 with 1:10.
+The loop runs 10 times, with the variable "i" taking on values from 1 to 10.

-- The print() statement prints the square of each value of i, calculated using the exponentiation operator (**) in R.
-- The loop ends after 10 iterations, and the code prints the result of the last iteration, which is the square of 10.
+Within each iteration of the loop, the code prints the result of "i" raised to the power of 2, using the ** operator.

+So the output of this code will be 1, 4, 9, 16, 25, 36, 49, 64, 81, 100 printed on separate lines.
 ```

 #### `find_issues_in_code`